 Some critics say Nima Sensor gives too many false positives, which is true, but you need to understand what that means before you judge “false positives” as a pro or con.

-For example, if a product contains 19 ppm of gluten, Nima Sensor will likely display a “gluten found” message.
-Nima says it will report “gluten found” 96.8 percent of the time when the level of gluten is 20 ppm or greater (FDA legal limit), it will report “gluten found” 56 percent of the time when the level of gluten is 10 ppm, and 35 percent of the time when it finds 5 ppm of gluten.
-This is what critics call “false positives.”
+In fact, Nima says it will report “gluten found” 96.8 percent of the time when the level of gluten is 20 ppm or greater (FDA legal limit), it will report “gluten found” 56 percent of the time when the level of gluten is 10 ppm, and 35 percent of the time when it finds 5 ppm of gluten.
+This is what some critics refer to as “false positives.”

 As you can see, Nima is highly accurate at detecting gluten below the legal limit.
-This makes the device far from perfect, but no one should let perfection be the enemy of good.
+This makes the device far from perfect, but I believe no one should let perfection be the enemy of good.

-As a side note, did you know that at least half of the women getting annual mammograms over a 10-year period will have a false-positive finding at some point, according to the American Cancer Society?
 The organization says that false positives create “anxiety” and lead to extra testing, which costs time, money, and “physical discomfort.”
 Yet, most doctors recommend their patients undergo an annual mammogram because perfection should not be the enemy of good.

-I once asked the founder of Nima Sensor why Nima displays a “gluten found” message so often when it finds gluten under the legal 20 ppm threshold.
 She said that the company faced an ethical dilemma.
 Should Nima display a “gluten found” message when it finds any gluten?
-Or just say a product is “gluten free” even if it contains some detectable gluten?
+Or just say a product is “gluten-free” even if it contains some detectable gluten?
 They chose to go the route of complete transparency.

-Hopefully, Nima, or another device, will come up with the technology to share the exact amount (ppm) of gluten found so the user would know if Nima found 11 ppm or 24 ppm of gluten, and therefore could make a more educated decision about whether a food is safe for them or not.
+Hopefully, Nima, or another device, will come up with the technology to share the exact amount (ppm) of gluten found so the user would know if Nima found 11 ppm or 24 ppm of gluten and therefore could make a more educated decision about whether a food is safe for them or not.

 Does Nima Promote Hypervigilance?

-The truth is most people in the gluten-free community have real food fears, anxieties, and trust issues when it comes to eating out.
+Most people in the gluten-free community have real food fears, anxieties, and trust issues when it comes to eating out.
 Why?
 They still feel sick despite eating gluten-free labeled foods or ordering a gluten-free meal.
-People on a gluten-free diet often feel sick to their stomachs and deal with the long-term repercussions of not being fully compliant with the gluten-free diet despite their best efforts to eat strictly gluten free.

 While some will call that “hypervigilance” and label it a “bad” thing, I think it’s a huge win in the pro column for how Nima Sensor can get you out of food-fear jail.

 Keep in mind, however, that when eating out, it can be extremely stressful to test your food.
 If the result is “gluten found,” you’ll have to have those uncomfortable conversations with the waitstaff.
+This is why you must strive to balance dietary vigilance without losing your mind.

-In a roundabout way, Nima Sensor presents an ethical dilemma to the gluten-free community.
-Is it better to know if your food contains gluten?
-Or is ignorance bliss?
 If you choose not to know, are you accepting that restaurants will get it wrong?
 Or if you test your food and find gluten, are you holding restaurants to a higher standard and making things better for the gluten-free diners that patronize that restaurant next?

 Nima Can’t Test Some Foods

-A significant limitation of Nima Sensor is that it cannot test for gluten in some foods.
-When using the device, you must be fully aware of these limitations.
+A significant limitation of Nima is that it cannot test for gluten in some foods, a limitation the entire food industry faces, and is not limited to Nima Sensor.

 - Nima cannot detect gluten in fermented foods, such as beer, vanilla extract, alcohol, or gluten-removed beers.